robenkleene/collections/cards/design.md

 - **What are the really bright blend modes, from darkest to lightest?** Screen, color dodge, linear dodge (South California Lamborghini)
 - **What are the intense bright blend modes, from least contrast to highest contrast?** Linear Light, Hard Light, Vivid Light, Pin Light (Long-Haired Vice President)
-- **What are the tint blend modes, from lightest to darkest?** Overlay, Soft Light, Color, Hue (Open Sound Control Hardware)
+- **What are the four tint blend modes, from lightest to darkest?** Overlay, Soft Light, Color, Hue (Open Sound Control Hardware)
 - **What is the difference between hard light and overlay blend modes?** Both use screen on light pixels and multiply on dark pixels, but overlay determines this using the base color and hard light uses the blend color (order hard liquor)
-- **What are the high contrast blend modes from lightest to darkest?** Darken, Color Burn, Multiply, Linear Burn (DC Marvel Logos)
+- **What are the four high contrast blend modes from lightest to darkest?** Darken, Color Burn, Multiply, Linear Burn (DC Marvel Logos)
+- **What are the two blend modes that leave the image looking largely the same, from lightest to darkest?** Color, Hue

 ### Other